visrealm/pico9918/core/README.md

 TMS9918A / TMS9928A / TMS9929A video display processor emulation with F18A
 enhancements, in C11 with no runtime dependencies.

-It renders **one scanline at a time** into a buffer you own, allocates nothing per line, and never calls back into your program.
+It renders **one scanline at a time** into a buffer you own and allocates nothing per line.
+The bus and renderer never call back into your program: drive `pico9918_write_*` and `pico9918_scan_line` and nothing above you runs.
 That is what lets the same code drive the [PICO9918](https://github.com/visrealm/pico9918) at video rate on an RP2040 and sit inside a desktop emulator unchanged.

+The integration layer above it does call back, in four places you register yourself - `pico9918_config_set_applied_callback`, `pico9918_frame_set_config_reload_callback`, `pico9918_gpu_set_flash_callback` and `pico9918_gpu_set_config_save_callback`.
+Each fires at most once a frame, never from the scanline body, and NULL is the default.

 Building the overlay image assets (the splash and the diagnostics font) needs **Python 3 with [pillow](https://pypi.org/project/pillow/)** at build time -